sagemathinc/cocalc-doc/source/teaching-students.rst

 Contact Your Instructor or a Group Member
 -----------------------------------------

 If you need assistance with a piece of coursework you can contact your instructor, TAs, or other group members if you are working in a group.
-The best way to do so is to use :ref:`chat-at-mentions` in a :ref:`side-chat` of the document you are working on. `▶ YouTube <yt-sidechat_>`_
+The best way to do so is to use :ref:`chat-at-mentions` in a :ref:`side-chat` of the document you are working on. `📺 video <yt-sidechat_>`_

 .. _yt-sidechat: https://youtu.be/XQYJrFbvhB4?feature=shared